diligent176/amortization/README.md

 When **<u>E</u>xport to CSV** is clicked, the user is prompted by a File Save dialog to select a path and file name.
 The amortization schedule is then saved to the specified file name.

+### How to run it

+    # install dependencies
+    pip install scrapy
+    pip install PySimpleGUI

+    # run the program
+    python project.py

 ### Program Structure

 The program consists of 2 python modules, and a test module: